sobolev-alexey/iota-poc-template/README.md

 #### Object identity

-Containers are represented by data sets where container ID is a key to retrieve the data.
+Items are represented by data sets where item ID is a key to retrieve the data.
-Once a new container is announced, an MAM stream is created in the background and initial container information is saved in the first event and becomes immutable.
+Once a new item is announced, an MAM stream is created in the background and initial item information is saved in the first event and becomes immutable.
-Users with specific access rights can append new events to the container MAM stream, such as status or location updates.
+Users with specific access rights can append new events to the item MAM stream, such as status or location updates.
 New documents can be added, its metadata is also appended to the stream as a new event.
 Users with read-only access can retrieve data saved in the stream.
 Our back-office access management software can determine whether a user is allowed to retrieve all events or just a defined subset of events.

-All events saved in the container MAM stream are immutable and encrypted with a strong private key.
+All events saved in the item MAM stream are immutable and encrypted with a strong private key.
 Despite the fact that transactions are stored in a public Tangle, all data is encrypted, and only users who has the stream root address and encryption key can retrieve the saved events and decrypt payload.

 #### Document handling